View Melba Thomas's Obituary on timesrecordnews.com and share memories

 Melba was a homemaker throughout her life.
 She was a member of the First Baptist Church of Electra.
 She enjoyed shopping till you dropped and eating out.

-Survivors include two sons, John Michael Thomas and Denise of Electra, and Mark Allen Thomas and wife, Alicia of Irving, Texas; one brother, Charles Colby and wife, Margaret of Tishimingo, Oklahoma; and four grandchildren, Keaton, Kensler, Kelce and Tyler.
+Survivors include two sons, John Michael Thomas and Denise of Electra, and Mark Allen Thomas and wife, Alicia of Irving, Texas; one brother, Charles Colby and wife, Margaret of Tishimingo, Oklahoma; and grandchildren, Kendra, Justin, Lani and husband, Cody, and Dustin; great-grandchildren, Keaton, Kensler, Kelce, Tyler, Kinsley and Berkley.

 She was preceded in death by her parents and her twin brother, Merle Colby.